It’s the 100th birthday today of the late, great actress Lauren Bacall (1924-2014), whose 1994 memoir, Now, I’m currently reading.

 Over the years I’ve looked for this interview on YouTube, but to no avail.
 The closest I’ve come to it is the 1985 Channel 4 interview Bacall did in London when performing in Sweet Bird of Youth, which was before the play came to Australia.
 From my recollection, what she talked about on The Mike Walsh Show in Australia is similar to what she shared in the Channel 4 interview, especially her remarks about her role in the play (9:40) and our culture’s obsession with youth (10:33).

-Following is an excerpt from Lauren Bacall’s 1994 memoir, Now.
+I close this post with the following excerpt from Lauren Bacall’s 1994 memoir, Now.

 It’s very odd, but it seems to me that my great successes onstage have always come at a turning point in my life.
 Never planned – just happened.
 In a way, the theater has saved me.
 Which was pure, unadulterated luck, plus my willingness to jump.

 Cactus Flower, when I was sitting in California, getting no movie offers, was the beginning of almost twenty years of four positive experiences for me.
-And I wasn’t particularly looking for anything for anything onstage.
+And I wasn’t particularly looking for anything onstage.
 It was fated.

 Applause came during another struggling period in my career – and when my marriage [to Jason Robards] was failing and my mother’s health deteriorating.
 A completely depressing period.